logoPROFESSIONAL VERSION

 Mastitis in Goats

-Reviewed/Revised May 2020
+Reviewed/Revised May 2024

-The organisms that infect the udder of does are similar to those in cows.
-Coagulase-negative staphylococci are generally the most prevalent and can cause persistent infections that result in increased cell counts and low-grade mastitis with some recurring clinical episodes.
-The level of infection and incidence of mastitis due to Staphylococcus aureus tends to be low (< 5%) but can result in persistent infections that do not generally respond to therapy.
-Streptococcal intramammary infections can occur in both subclinical and clinical cases but are usually much less frequent than in cattle.
-Streptococcus agalactiae is not a common mastitis pathogen in does.
+The udders of does are infected by organisms similar to those that cause mastitis in cows.
+Nonaureus staphylococci (previously termed coagulase-negative staphylococci) are generally the most prevalent in does and can cause persistent infections that result in increased somatic cell counts (SCCs) and low-grade mastitis with some recurring clinical episodes.
+The level of infection and incidence of mastitis due to Staphylococcus aureus tends to be low (< 5%) but can result in persistent infections that do not generally respond to treatment.

 As with cows, gram-negative organisms cause intermittent infections that may be severe but are usually self-limiting.
-Trueperella (formerly Arcanobacterium) pyogenes sometimes produces multiple, nodular abscesses.
+Trueperella (formerly Arcanobacterium) pyogenes sometimes produces multiple nodular abscesses.

-Does can also exhibit signs of mastitis from caprine arthritis and encephalitis and ovine progressive pneumonia secondary to systemic infection.
+Does can also exhibit clinical signs of mastitis from caprine arthritis and encephalitis and ovine progressive pneumonia secondary to systemic infection.
 Agalactia is common, as is a hardening of the udder from fibrosis.

 Programs for diagnosis, control, and treatment of bacterial mastitis in does are similar to those in cows.
-However, monitoring subclinical mastitis with somatic cell counts (SCCs) in does is difficult because of poor discrimination between infected and noninfected animals, especially in the later stages of lactation.
+However, monitoring subclinical mastitis with SCCs in does is difficult because of poor discrimination between infected and noninfected animals, especially in the later stages of lactation.
 This is partially because a of a higher proportion of epithelial cells in caprine milk than in bovine milk.
-As lactation progresses, shedding of epithelial cells into milk increases; thus, SCCs >1,000,000 cells/mL are common in uninfected does in late lactation.
-Proper milking procedures and good environmental sanitation are needed to reduce the prevalence and spread of infection.
-Chronically infected does should be culled, as should does with M mycoides infections and those that do not recover from M putrefaciens or M capricolum infections.
+As lactation progresses, shedding of epithelial cells into milk increases; thus, SCCs > 1,000,000 cells/mL are common in uninfected does in late lactation.

 quizzes_lightbulb_red